Dokucraft/Dungeons-Level-Format/docs/Tile.md

 A heightmap of the tile.
 This is similar to the block IDs in the `blocks` property, except there is only one layer.
 The values represent the Y coordinate of the top non-air block.

-This property is often a copy of the `region-y-plane` property.
+This property is often a copy of the `region-y-plane` property, but not always, and they function differently.

 What this property actually affects is currently unknown and requires more testing.